front-end-intermediate/session-10/readme.md

 }
 ```

-OUr links are referencing the `PirateDetail` component.
-Let's try fleshing out the detail view.
+OUr links are referencing the `PirateDetail` component but with the static content.
+Let's make it dynamic.

 Edit `PirateDetail`: